• Art magazine

 Lina cream

-Of course, this Doodle Klimts picture “The Kiss” integrated, the picture that has already had a phenomenal success story as a favorite printing for furniture store art and can currently also be acquired as an imprint on an ostrich egg or as a template for coloring pages.
+"The Kiss" was integrated into this doodle , the image that already has a phenomenal success story as a favorite print template for furniture store art and can currently also be purchased as a print on an ostrich egg or as a template for coloring pages.

-With the uninhibited marketing of the pictures accentuated with gold, which often also show lovers and flowers, Klimt became a symbol of kitsch for design purists in the living room.
-A role that in reality does not even do justice to him.
+With the unrestrained marketing of his gold-accented paintings, which often also depict lovers and flowers, Klimt became, for design purists, the epitome of kitsch in the living room.
+A role that doesn't even remotely do him justice.

-Most of Klimt's work does not contain gold, the golden phase begins in 1906 and ends in 1907, a really small excerpt in an artistic activity that lasts over four decades.
+Most of Klimt's work contains no gold; the golden phase begins in 1906 and ends in 1907, a truly small segment in an artistic career spanning over four decades.

 Gustav Klimt - The Gorgons (1902)